liuqiaoping7/sample-videoanalysisperson/README.md

     **bash run\_videoanalysispersonapp.sh** _host\_ip_ _presenter\_view\_appname_ _channel1_ _\[channel2\]_  &

-    -   _host\_ip_: For the Atlas 200 DK developer board, this parameter indicates the IP address of the developer board.For the AI acceleration cloud server, this parameter indicates the IP address of the host.
+    -   _host\_ip_: For the Atlas 200 DK developer board, this parameter indicates the IP address of the developer board.
+For the AI acceleration cloud server, this parameter indicates the IP address of the host.
     -   _presenter\_view\_app\_name_: Indicates  **View Name**  displayed on the Presenter Server page, which is user-defined.
+The value of this parameter must be unique on the Presenter Server page.
     -   _channel1_: absolute path of a video file on the host
     -   _channel2_: URL of an RTSP video stream